-The example below shows how simple things may end up taking more time than required if quick review periods are not built in process.
-This example considers time zone difference between New Delhi, India and San Francisco, USA.
+The example below shows how simple things may end up taking more time than required if quick review periods are not built in the process.
+This example considers the time zone difference between New Delhi, India, and San Francisco, USA.

-Communication and time zone difference are solvable challenges
+Communication and time zone difference is solvable challenges

 Time zone difference can be solved by creating a plan that puts everyone in sync – This involves using the right tools, making adjustments to the work hours & creating multiple touch points within the day.

 Communication Challenges can be solved by working with teams that speak your language and understand your culture.

 It also validates the inherent fact that in order to succeed in working with remote teams, you need to invest time and resources in your team to bring them at par with you not only on the project but also on the cultural aspects.

 IBM today has more staff in India than in its home country, i.e. the U.S. For IBM, its India center is not an extension of the U.S. entity, instead of a stand-alone entity in itself.

 The Cultural difference is another major difficulty faced by CXOs with about 19% of the participants saying that they have encountered problems due to variation in culture.

 The Possible solution lies in discussing closely with the team as to how they can be brought closer to the project – This could include, an in-person meeting during crucial phases such as kickoff or release – An understanding of different cultures and keeping them in perspective while creating a plan can also go a long way in helping overcome cultural differences.

 Satisfaction is one of the most important things when it comes to working.
 But how satisfied are the people who’ve worked with remote teams?
 We posed the following questions to find out about the issue.